DETAILED ACTION

 Regarding step 2A-1, Claims 1-20 recite a Judicial Exception.
 Exemplary independent claim 1 and similarly claims 8 and 15 recite the limitations of

-…analyzing network activity…in response to analyzing the network activity, correlating data … determining, in real-time, an attack tactic risk score for one or more attack tactics based on a dataset of actual loss events by using one or more algorithms to layer information assessed from the actual loss events onto a base vulnerability score associated with at least one attack tactic of the one or more attack tactics; determining an incident risk score for the incident based on the attack tactic risk score…determining a priority value for an asset based at least in part on metadata associated with the asset, wherein: the asset is associated with the incident; and the priority value represents an indication of how important the asset is to a party; and generating an asset risk score for the asset based on the priority value of the asset and the incident risk score
+analyzing network activity among a plurality of network points within an infrastructure for cybersecurity threats; in response to analyzing the network activity, correlating data across the plurality of network points to determine whether each of the following events is occurring within the infrastructure: a data breach, malware, a Denial of Service (DoS), an unauthorized administrative access, a web site defacement, a compromise of system integrity, a privilege escalation, an insider threat, phishing, and a man-in-the-middle attack…identifying, based on an occurrence of one or more of the events, an incident within the infrastructure, wherein the incident represents an intrusion event; determining…an attack tactic risk score for one or more attack tactics based on a dataset of actual loss events by…layering information assessed from the actual loss events onto a base vulnerability score associated with at least one attack tactic of the one or more attack tactics; determining an incident risk score for an incident based on the attack tactic risk score…determining a priority value for an asset based at least in part on metadata associated with the asset, wherein: the asset is associated with the incident; and the priority value represents an indication of how important the asset is to a party; and generating an asset risk score for the asset based on the priority value of the asset and the incident risk score.

-These limitations, as drafted, are a process that, under its broadest reasonable interpretation cover concepts of analyzing, correlating, determining, and generating data.
+These limitations, as drafted, are a process that, under its broadest reasonable interpretation cover concepts of analyzing/determining, correlating, identifying, layering, and generating data.
 The claim limitations fall under the abstract idea grouping of mental process, because the limitations can be performed in the human mind, or by a human using a pen and paper.
-For example, but for the language of a processor and computer-readable non-transitory storage media, the claim language encompasses simply analyzing network activity, correlating data, and determining/generating risk scores.
+For example, but for the language of a processor and computer-readable non-transitory storage media, the claim language encompasses simply analyzing network activity, correlating data, and determining/generating risk scores as well as layering information.
 These are mere data manipulation steps that do not require a computer.
 For example, a user can look at a data sheet of network activity and determine/generate a risk score as well as a priority value.
+In addition, a user is able to layer information with respect to a score.

 The claims also recite generating risk scores and these risk scores are with respect to a business as seen in para 3.
 These make the claims fall in the abstract idea grouping of certain methods of organizing human activity (fundamental economic principles or practices; business relations, risk mitigation).
 It is clear the limitations recite these abstract idea groupings, but for the recitations of generic computer components.
 The mere nominal recitations of generic computer components does not take the limitations out of the mental process and certain methods of organizing human activity grouping.
 The claims are focused on the combination of these abstract idea processes.